 Dangerous substances - any liquid, gas or solid that poses a risk to workers'

-millions of workers come into contact with chemical and biological agents that
+of workers come into contact with chemical and biological agents that can harm

-can harm them.
-Exposure refers to when an employee is subjected to a hazardous
+them.
+Exposure refers to when an employee is subjected to a hazardous chemical

-chemical in the course of employment through any route of entry (inhalation,
+in the course of employment through any route of entry (inhalation, ingestion,

-ingestion, skin contact or absorption, etc.), and includes potential,
+skin contact or absorption, etc.), and includes potential, accidental or possible,

 Interpretation of exposure measurements has evolved into a framework based on